The John Burton Library and Resource Center

 The Online Writing Lab (OWL) at Purdue University houses writing resources and instructional material, and we provide these as a free service of the Writing Lab at Purdue.
 Students, members of the community, and users worldwide will find information to assist with many writing projects.
 Teachers and trainers may use this material for in-class and out-of-class instruction. http://owl.english.purdue.edu/owl/

-Provides free workshops to non-native English speakers including: public speaking, research writing, graduate level writing, and grammer.
+The ELI office is merging into a new program called "INTO George Mason".
+See this link here for more information.
+This office provides free workshops to non-native English speakers including: public speaking, research writing, graduate level writing, and grammer.
 Also offers a graduate level writing course.
+Workshop information is available at http://eli.gmu.edu/about/eli-support-services/.

 go to: library.gmu.edu